-- On 13 April 2015, his elder brother, Khalid Muzaffar Wani, was killed by the Indian Army when he had gone along with his 3 friends to meet his brother.
+- On 13 April 2015, his elder brother, Khalid Muzaffar Wani, was killed by the Indian Army when he had gone along with his friends to meet Burhan.

 - From 2011 to 2016, Burhan Wani was the commander of the Kashmiri militant group, the Hizb-ul-Mujahideen.

-- When the government proposed separate colonies for the Kashmiri Pandits in the state of J&K, Burhan Wani opposed the proposal citing that “Israel-like” situation won’t be allowed in Kashmir.
+- When the Government proposed separate colonies for the Kashmiri Pandits in the state of J&K. Burhan had opposed the proposal citing that an “Israel-like” situation will not be allowed in Kashmir.

-- For the last two years, Wani had become an icon of militancy in the state of J&K.
+- Burhan Wani had become an icon of militancy in the state of J&K.

-- The government of India had announced a bounty of 10 lakhs (INR) for finding Burhan Wani.
+- The Government of India had announced a bounty of 1 Lac INR for finding Burhan Wani.

-- On 8 July 2016, Burhan Wani was encountered by Special Operations Group of the J&K Police and 19 Rashtriya Rifles in Bundoora village of Kokernag.
+- On 8 July 2016, Burhan Wani was encountered by a Special Operations Group of the J&K Police and the 19 Rashtriya Rifles, in Bumdoora village, Kokernag, Jammu & Kashmir.

 - Some reports say that he was a victim of infidelity as his girlfriend had informed the J&K Police about his movements.

 - He was buried in his hometown, Tral, J&K, beside his elder brother, Khalid.